palautatan/palautatan.github.io/index.md

 # Mabuhay!
 That means "welcome!" in Tagalog.
 And since we're translating, *palautatan* is how you say "statistics".

 My name is Edie Espejo.
+I am a Cal 2020 Biostatistics Master's graduate.
+I specialize in **data science** (statistics, machine learning, and functional programming).
+I am experienced with bioinformatics and customer analytics.

 ___